The Bankrate promise

 For many Americans, inflation is a four-letter word.
 We’re cursing as we pay more at the gas pump, the grocery store and a lot of other places.

-However, a new credit card — especially one offering hefty rewards and an attractive interest rate — could be a weapon in the fight against inflation.
+However, a new credit card — especially one offering hefty rewards and an attractive interest rate — could be a useful weapon in the fight against inflation.
 Just be sure you don’t diminish the power of that weapon by regularly carrying a balance on your credit card and paying interest.
 Also, remember to choose a card that fits your spending patterns.

 Translation: In the past few years, Americans’ purchasing power has eroded, meaning it takes more of our money to buy goods and services.